LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ## Configure Identifiers for Loop

+There are a number of steps, some of which can be skipped if you previously built Loop with `Mac-Xcode`.

+Please read carefully to avoid confusion.

+### Create App Group

 ??? abstract "Summary for this Section"
     summary goes here:

-    To skip the detailed section, click on ADD LINK HERE
+    :material-skip-forward: To skip the detailed section, click on ADD LINK HERE

-### Create App Group

 The `Loop` *App Group* already exists if you previously built Loop using *Xcode* with this *Apple Developer ID*.
 If that is the case, skip ahead to [Find Loop Identifier](#find-loop-identifier).